 9. Wear your beer shirt

 Show off your alpha ale-ness by wearing your favourite beer-related t-shirt or get one made for the gang.
 People dress in onesies, tutus, and neon colours.
+Ladies sport Bavarian Dirndl dresses with traditional aprons and the guys go full out in their button-up shirts with Lederhosen shorts and suspenders.
 Use your imagination and get involved!

 10. Stay in a castle

 My friend Leandra Webb is a legend!
 As soon as one beer fest finishes she books accommodation for the next one.
+Tickets for the following year’s beer fest usually go on sale in October.
 The best and closest accommodation sells out really quickly.
 This year they’ve also organised tented camps.

 But why camp in a tent when you can stay in a castle and run through its passages like a scene from Game of Thrones – just on a much smaller scale.
 The Castle in Clarens is a self-catering guesthouse located on a farm 8km out of town.
 It has a lookout tower, with views across the vast, grassy plains that lead up to the Maluti Mountains, as well as a fireplace.